Struggling to Reactivate Inactive Customers? AI Can Help

 Proactive Engagement Strategies

-It’s really no surprise that regular, meaningful communication is the theme that’s keeping customers active.
-Begin by committing to frequent points of contact or communication—be it via email newsletter, SMS, or even an app-based push notification.
+It’s no surprise that regular, meaningful communication is the theme that keeps customers active.
+Begin by committing to frequent points of contact or communication—whether via email newsletter, SMS, or an app-based push notification.

 For instance, providing a weekly newsletter that highlights new features to try, promotional contests to enter, and other pointers keeps customers engaged and happy.

-Personalization is huge, too.
-Take advantage of customer data to design personalized communications.
-For example, group users by how active they are and focus in-app support to those who are fading away.
+Personalisation is enormous, too.
+Take advantage of customer data to design personalised communications.
+For example, group users by their level of activity and focus in-app support on those who are less active.

 Further engagement tactics can include providing loyalty incentives and conducting fun, engaging quizzes.
-You can even add deep-linking in transactional messages to take customers straight to the appropriate product page for easy resolution.
+You can even add deep-linking to transactional messages, taking customers directly to the relevant product page for a seamless resolution.

 All of these tactics reinforce the bond between you and customers, keeping them engaged and coming back.